 There are several mods for Shogo, although most of them are incomplete.
 There were promising mods such as Greased With Lovin', which attempted to improve the game experience overall with better balancing, A.I. and etc. There are also many of custom maps for Shogo available on the web.
-An editor as well as the original Shogo source code have been released and is available for download.
+An editor as well as the original Shogo source code have been released and are available for download.

 Planned Expansions and Sequel

 An expansion called Shugotenshi was planned.
-The expansion would haves allowed the player to play as Kura, seeing the story from her perspective.
-It appears that the expansion was quite along in development, but was never completed.
+The expansion would have allowed the player to play as Kura, seeing the story from her perspective.
+It appears that the expansion was quite far along in development, but was never completed.
 The title roughly translates to "guardian angel", which would have referred to Kura's role as Sanjuro's secret protector.
 Some speculate that the expansion was cancelled because the original game did not sell well.
-The reason for poor sales may have been SHOGO's release just a month before Half-Life.
+The reason for poor sales may have been Shogo's release just a month before Half-Life.

 Another expansion was called Legacy of the Fallen and would have five new MCAs, six new infantry weapons and five new MCA weapons and would take place on a kato mining facility at Iota-33.
 There would be a new story explaining the Fallen and their structure and have a cast of new characters.
 Also the level-structure would be more like Half-Life, where you enter and exit levels seamless, just a "Loading" text on screen.

 Monolith's pirate-themed 2D-platformer Claw (released in 1997) is referenced in this game.
-The main character of the game, Captain Nathaniel Joseph Claw, is represented as a doll that the player can collect as part of a side mission in SHOGO.
-His first name, Nathaniel, is also shared with Admiral Nathaniel Akkaraju in SHOGO.
+The main character of the game, Captain Nathaniel Joseph Claw, is represented as a doll that the player can collect as part of a side mission in Shogo.
+His first name, Nathaniel, is also shared with Admiral Nathaniel Akkaraju in Shogo.

 In the Leviathan there are various doors leading to the rooms of some quite famous anime characters.
 You have M. Kusanagi (Motoko Kusanagi from Ghost in the Shell), R. Hunter (Rick Hunter from Robotech/Macross), N. Izumi (Noa Izumi from Patlabor) and also you can spot a poster showing a logo for "CURV", done in the same way as the NERV logo from Neon Genesis Evangelion.
-In a chat-log from when the game was called Red Riot (which is also the name of the final MCA weapon in the game) you could see that they talked about different animes like Ghost in the Shell and Neon Genesis Evangelion.
+In a chat-log from when the game was called Red Riot (which is also the name of the final MCA weapon in the game) you could see that they talked about different anime like Ghost in the Shell and Neon Genesis Evangelion.